10 Oct Adversity | Oct 2021

 And I’ll agree that adversity can be painful.

-Certainly, we’d prefer to avoid conflict, tension, or pain.
+Certainly, we’d prefer to avoid it.

 But then we might become bored and cause a little adversity, just to keep life interesting.